starlinetor/OhoDavi-Sprites-1.6-Fix/README.md

 All credits to OhoDavi for making the original sprites Original mod : https://www.nexusmods.com/stardewvalley/mods/1839 Everything i made is free to use (considering you already have OhoDavi permission), just give credits to me for the winter and updated default sprites.
+The sprites made by me are:
+Kent new 1.6 sprites
+Linus bath sprites
+Sam dark sprite
+Alex missing beach sprite (WIP)